ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

 ## Conclusion

-The model provided here can predict length of survival with an error of approximately 6 months.
+The model provided here can predict length of survival in ALS with an error of approximately 6 months.
+The model out performs or is comparable to [pubished reports](https://jnnp.bmj.com/content/jnnp/87/12/1361.full.pdf).
+Importantly, the model presented here relies primarily on ongoing functional assessments for its predictive strength, whereas other survival models attempt to infer survival at the time of onset.
+Not exactly an apples to apples comparison.

 The model more accurately predicts shorter lifespans than longer, ie. fast progressors vs. slower progressors.
 Despite this shortcoming, the tool remains a practical choice for evaluating subjects for clinical trial participation.
 The lack of prediction strength years after onset is not as critical to subject selection when the objective is to determine candidates who meet a defined exclusion criteria, e.g. exclude subjects whose decline in function is too severe or alternatively whose decline is minimal.
 Both scenarios can be problematic for statistical analyses.

 ### Surpises

-Approximatly 90% of ALS subjects ultimatly die from respiratory failure.
-Interestingly, respiratory functional test data (FVC and SVC) were not predictors of length of survival.
-Literature from research studies appear to support this finding.
+Approximately 90% of ALS subjects ultimately die from respiratory failure.
+Interestingly, respiratory functional test data (FVC and SVC) were not predictors of length of survival and where not included in the final model.
+Literature from research studies appear to contrast with these findings [Mousavi *et al.*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4240929/), .
 Hopefully, a better test can be utilized to measure respiration forces in ALS subjects which does not involve the confounding factor of subject volition.